-Once you have made a commitment to yourself, be it family, work or martial arts, you need to be resolute in doing all of the actions you need to succeed.
+Once you have made a commitment to your martial arts, you need to be resolute in doing all of the actions you need to succeed.
 Some people call this “mental toughness”.
 Mental toughness keeps you going even when you do not want to show up to training.
-Here are some attributes needed to make your mind as tough as your body…
+Here are some attributes needed to make your mind as tough as your body.

 To help with commitment, be ready to accept whatever the day throws at you.
 Tough day in the office?
 Traffic on the way home?
-Who cares.
-I do not speak to anybody any more who is not busy and does not have stuff going on in their life.
+It happens.
+Everybody seems to be “busy” has stuff going on in their life.
 Simply accept that there will be an obstacle in your way today, but do not let is stop you doing what you need to do.

 The martial artists we look up to can all perform smoothly under pressure.
 They can also perform consistently.
 As martial artists, you must stay in the present moment, keep your focus on the things you can control, and not be distracted by anything not in your plan.
 It is not easy to stay in the present moment, as your mind tends to wander quite easily.
 Mentally tough martial artists practice being present.
 This helps them keep their focus where it needs to be.
 They also train for adversity so that when it does happen, they can remain composed while dealing with adverse circumstances.